buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You attempt to charm a beast within range that you can see.
 It must succeed on a Will Saving Throw or be charmed for the duration, gaining +1d6 to the roll if you or your allies are fighting it.

 While the beast is charmed, as long as you are both on the same plane of existence, you maintain a telepathic link with it.
 You can use this telepathic link to issue commands to the creature while you are conscious (requires 1 Action), which it will obey to the best of its ability.
 You can specify a simple and general course of action, such as "Attack that creature," "Run over there," or "Fetch that object."
-If the creature completes the order and doesn't receive further directions from you, it will defend and preserve itself to the best of its ability.
+If the creature completes the order and doesn' \*\*t receive further directions from you, it will defend and preserve itself to the best of its ability.

 You can use 2 of your Actions to take total and precise control of the target.
-Until the end of your next turn, the target will only perform actions decided by you, and will not do anything you don't allow it to do.
+Until the end of your next turn, the target will only perform actions decided by you, and will not do anything you don' \*\*t allow it to do.
 During this period, you can also have the target use a Reaction Action, but this requires the use of your Reaction.

 Each time the target takes damage, it makes a new Will Saving Throw against the spell.
 If it passes the Saving Throw, the spell ends.
 The beast cannot have a CR higher than 4.